Smart biomaterials for enhancing cancer therapy by overcoming tumor hypoxia: a review | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

-For Canadian patients undergoing cancer treatment, this review suggests that approaches to increase oxygen in tumors could potentially enhance the success of their therapies.
+For Canadian patients undergoing cancer treatment, this review suggests that approaches to increase oxygen in tumours could potentially enhance the success of their therapies.
 If proven effective in clinical trials, methods like hyperbaric oxygen therapy could become valuable additions to existing cancer treatment plans, aiming to improve patient outcomes.

 Canadian Relevance